Neymar reveals he almost quit football

 The most expensive player in history after joining PSG from LaLiga giants Barcelona for €222million in 2017, Neymar admitted criticism has had an impact on him.

-"I will never lose the passion for football, but I have had moments that I did want to stop playing," the 28-year-old told Gaffer Magazine.
+"I will never lose the passion for football, but I have had moments that I did want to stop playing," the 28-year-old said.
 "Once, I reached a point of asking myself why I should keep playing if they do not like it.

 "I used to go home hot-headed and then remembered everything I've done to get me here.